 Arise & Go’s debut EP

 In January 2017 we ventured into the studio to record our first album.
-This CD offers an overview of the styles we draw from.
 The liner notes below give background on each of the tunes on the recording.
 For audio samples, please visit our media page.